insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

   }
 ```

 I implemented a code to test the CRD validation.
-First one should be accepted and the other should not.
+First one should be accepted and the second one should not (since the third argument, used for `customProperty`, does not match what specified in the CRD).
 The result is as follows.

 ```shell
 go run main.go